kgeun/Country-Explorer/readme.md

 > Test Case : Check for equality for data input and output of Room database and Livedata
 > Result : **Pass**

-3. Testing for Memory Persistence (instrumented test)
+3. Testing for Memory Persistence, Filtering Logic  (instrumented test)

-> Test Case : Without Liveadata, Check data equality with pure database
+> Test Case : Check for finding one country by alphabet code
 > Result : **Pass**

+> Test Case : Check for filterling logic like user input keyword and click buttons
+> Result : **Pass**

 4. Testing for Business Logic (pure logic test)

-> Test Case : Check for number of selected seasons
+> Test Case : Check for number of selected buttons
 > Result : **Pass**

-> Test Case : Check for dynamic query for keyword and season appearance search
-> Result : **Pass**

-> Test Case : Check for dynamic query for season appearance search
-> Result : **Pass**

-**Total** : 6 cases
+**Total** : 5 cases
-**Pass**: 6 cases
+**Pass**: 5 cases
 **Fail** : 0 cases